-- (2) After adopting initial rules, issuing the fast track licenses, establishing a patient registry, and publishing the patient medical cannabis card application forms and procedures, the commission may reduce meetings to one per month or vote on a schedule appropriate for meeting all obligations under this chapter regarding patient medical cannabis cards. - (i)(1) The commission may appoint a director to serve at the pleasure of the commission.
+(2) After adopting initial rules, issuing the fast track licenses, establishing a patient registry, and publishing the patient medical cannabis card application forms and procedures, the commission may reduce meetings to one per month or vote on a schedule appropriate for meeting all obligations under this chapter regarding patient medical cannabis cards.

+- (i)(1) The commission may appoint a director to serve at the pleasure of the commission.
 The director's salary shall be fixed by the commission.
 The director shall be at least 30 years of age and have been a citizen and resident of this state for at least five years prior to appointment.
 The director shall be licensed to practice law in this state.
 The director is the chief administrative officer of the commission, and all personnel employed by the commission shall be under the director's direct supervision.
-The director is solely responsible to the commission for the administration and enforcement of this chapter and is responsible for the performance of all duties and functions delegated by the commission.

-- (2) The director shall maintain all records of the commission and also serve as secretary of the commission.
+The director is solely responsible to the commission for the administration and enforcement of this chapter and is responsible for the performance of all duties and functions delegated by the commission. - (2) The director shall maintain all records of the commission and also serve as secretary of the commission.
 The director shall prepare and keep the minutes of all meetings held by the commission, including a record of all business transacted and decisions rendered by the commission.
-A copy of the record of the minutes and business transacted and decisions rendered shall be kept on file at the commission's main office and shall be available for public inspection. - (3) The director shall act and serve as hearing officer when designated by the commission and shall perform such duties as the regular hearing officer. - (j) The commission may appoint an assistant director who shall perform all duties and functions which may be assigned by the director or the commission.
-The assistant director, if licensed to practice law in this state, may also be designated by the commission to sit, act, and serve as a hearing officer, and when designated as a hearing officer, the assistant director may perform the same duties and functions as the regular hearing officer. - (k) In any action or suit brought against the members of the commission in their official capacity in a court of competent jurisdiction, to review any decision or order issued by the commission, service of process issued against the commission may be lawfully served or accepted by chief inspection and enforcement officer who meets all of the following qualifications and requirements: - 7 (1) Be under the immediate supervision of the 8 director.
+A copy of the record of the minutes and business transacted and decisions rendered shall be kept on file at the commission's main office and shall be available for public inspection.

+- (3) The director shall act and serve as hearing officer when designated by the commission and shall perform such duties as the regular hearing officer. - (j) The commission may appoint an assistant director who shall perform all duties and functions which may be assigned by the director or the commission.
+The assistant director, if licensed to practice law in this state, may also be designated by the commission to sit, act, and serve as a hearing officer, and when designated as a hearing officer, the assistant director may perform the same duties and functions as the regular hearing officer. - (k) In any action or suit brought against the members of the commission in their official capacity in a court of competent jurisdiction, to review any decision or order issued by the commission, service of process issued against the commission may be lawfully served or accepted by the director on behalf of the commission as though the members of the commission were personally served with process. - (1) The commission, in consultation with the Department of Agriculture and Industries, shall appoint a chief inspection and enforcement officer who meets all of the following qualifications and requirements: - (1) Be under the immediate supervision of the director.